01-amide/AI-landing-page/README.md

 ## 🎨 Design Features

 ### Visual Elements
-- **Gradient Background**: Beautiful blue to purple gradient
+- **Gradient Background**: Beautiful blue to purple gradient using Tailwind utilities
-- **Floating Circles**: Three animated decorative circles with different colors
+- **Floating Circles**: Three animated decorative circles with different colors and reduced blur
-- **Typography**: Large, bold title with elegant subtitle
+- **Typography**: Large, bold title with elegant subtitle using responsive font sizing
-- **Call-to-Action**: Prominent yellow button with hover effects
+- **Call-to-Action**: Prominent yellow button with hover effects and smooth transitions

 ### Animations
-- **Fade In**: Hero content fades in on page load
+- **Fade In**: Hero content fades in on page load using custom Tailwind animation
-- **Floating**: Decorative circles float up and down
+- **Floating**: Decorative circles float up and down with custom keyframes
-- **Pulse**: One circle has a pulsing animation
+- **Pulse**: One circle has a pulsing animation for visual interest
 - **Button Hover**: Scale and shadow effects on button interaction

 ## 📱 Responsive Design

 The landing page is fully responsive and optimized for:
 - **Desktop**: Full-size layout with maximum spacing
-- **Tablet**: Adjusted spacing and font sizes
+- **Tablet**: Adjusted spacing and font sizes using Tailwind breakpoints
 - **Mobile**: Compact layout with smaller decorative elements

 ## 🚀 Getting Started

 ### Prerequisites
 - A modern web browser
-- No additional dependencies required
+- Internet connection (for Tailwind CSS CDN)

 ### Installation

 1. Clone or download the project files
 2. Open `index.html` in your web browser
-3. The page will load with all styles and animations
+3. The page will load with all styles and animations via Tailwind CSS CDN

 ### Local Development